History of Microphones:

-Microphones have come a long way since their creation in the late 19th century.
+Despite these advances, many of the basic principles of microphone design and operation remain the same, and the carbon microphone is still used in some applications today.
 Today, microphones can capture sound from specific directions relative to the direction the microphone is pointed.
 For example, omnidirectional microphones capture sound in all directions, while “shotgun” microphones focus on one certain direction and are relatively insensitive to other directions.

 What is a microphone?